IBM-EPBL/IBM-Project-6846-1658840356/README.md

 Project Objectives :

-By the end of this project :
+By the end of this project : :file_folder:

 We'll be able to understand the problem to classify if it is a regression or a classification kind of problem.
 We will be able to know how to pre-process/clean the data using different data pre-processing techniques.